 - In the Layers panel, click on the Create a New Layer icon. - Double click directly on the name of the new layer and rename it Dots. - In the Brush tool Tool Options, open the Brush Picker.
-Open the dropdown menu and choose Default Brushes.
-Choose a Hard Round brush.
-Set the Size to 60, the Opacity to 100, and the Mode to Normal.
-Open Brush Settings.
-Set the Scatter to 90 and the Spacing to 325.
-Open the Tablet Settings and uncheck all options. - On the document, click and drag around the perimeter of the main paint spray.
-Make sure the dots all stay inside the boundaries of the document. - In the Tool Options, click on the flyout menu and choose Reset Tool.
+Choose a Hard Round brush from the General Brushes.
+Set the Mode to Normal, the Opacity to 100, and the Flow to 100%.
+Click on the Brush panel icon to toggle it open. - In the Brush panel, click on Brush Tip Shape.
+Set the Size to 60 and the Spacing to 400.
+Click on Scattering.
+Set the Scatter to 700. - In the Tool Options, click on the Brush panel icon to toggle it closed. - On the document, click and drag around the perimeter of the main paint spray.
+Make sure the dots all stay inside the boundaries of the document. - In the Tool Options, open drop down menu, the flyout menu, and choose Reset Tool.